pomerium/pomerium/docs/docs/glossary.md

 "Least user privilege" is a core concept of the [zero trust] model.
 It's the practice of only providing a user as much access to protected systems as is required for them to operate in their job's function.
 This is a risk-mitigation strategy; since compromised user credentials can only be used to access services they are granted access to, users that do not need access to highly sensitive services should not have them.

 ### Mutual Authentication
 Mutual authentication is the security strategy of having both sides of a connection validate the identity of the other.
 This reduces the possibility of bad actors to impersonate valid communication endpoints.
-This topic is discussed in detail in [Mutual Authentication: A Component of Zero-Trust](/docs/topics/mutual-auth.md).
+This topic is discussed in detail in [Mutual Authentication: A Component of Zero Trust](/docs/topics/mutual-auth.md).

 ### Secure Enclave
 A Secure Enclave is a sub-component or device physically bound to a specific device that can safely store sensitive data used to validate [device identity](/docs/topics/device-identity.md).